12th Oxford School on Neutron Scattering

 About the School

-The Oxford School on Neutron Scattering is intended primarily for scientists who are new to the field of neutron scattering.
-Lectures and tutorials covering all aspects of the theory and practice of neutron diffraction and spectroscopy will be given by international experts.
-Students will gain a comprehensive grounding in modern techniques and applications at both steady state and pulsed neutron sources and have the opportunity to hear about the latest research being carried out with the technique.
+The Oxford School on Neutron Scattering is intended for scientists and engineers who are new to the field of neutron scattering.
+Lectures and tutorials covering the theory and practice of neutron diffraction and spectroscopy are given by international experts.
+Students will gain a comprehensive grounding in modern techniques and applications at both continuous and pulsed neutron sources and have the opportunity to hear about the latest research being carried out with the technique.

 Programme